 Because sexual activity includes close contact with skin and mucous membranes of the genitals, mouth, and rectum, many organisms are efficiently spread between people.
 Some STDs cause inflammation (eg, in gonorrhea or chlamydial infection) or ulceration (eg, in herpes simplex, syphilis, or chancroid), which predispose to transmission of other infections (eg, HIV).

 STD prevalence rates remain high in most of the world, despite diagnostic and therapeutic advances that can rapidly render patients with many STDs noninfectious.
-In the US, an estimated 20 million new cases of STDs occur each year; about half occur in people aged 15 to 24 yr (see also Reported STDs in the United States: 2014 National Data for Chlamydia, Gonorrhea, and Syphilis).
+In the US, an estimated 20 million new cases of STDs occur each year; about half occur in people aged 15 to 24 years (see also Centers for Disease Control and Prevention [CDC]: Sexually Transmitted Disease Surveillance 2018).

 Factors impeding control of STDs include